instana/helm-charts/instana-agent/README.md

 ## Changelog

+### 2.0.15

+* Fix label and matchLabel rendering on controller-manager deployment during upgrades

 ### 2.0.14

 * Update operator to v2.1.20: Fix http proxy handling for k8sensor if no credentials are required